-- At least 10% or four (4) hours or three (3) of the total required CEUs shall be in the subjects determined by the Director as public health priorities of the District every five (5) years or less frequently as deemed appropriate.
+- Ten percent (10%) of the total required continuing education shall be in the subjects determined by the Director as public health priorities of the District, which shall be duly published every five (5) years or as deemed appropriate; and

 - Recognize how the prevailing ideas about pain may undermine a patient’s chances of recovery